 Enquiries about reproduction, including downloading or printing the web version, should be directed to seagrass@jcu.edu.au

 Acknowledgments:

-This project was funded by North Queensland Bulk Ports and TropWATER.
-We wish to thank the TropWATER field staff; Paul Leeson, Lloyd Shepherd, Paul York, Tonia Sankey and Brandon Jarvis for their invaluable assistance in the field.
+This project was funded by North Queensland Bulk Ports, BHP Billiton British Mitsubishi Alliance and TropWATER.
+We wish to thank the many TropWATER Seagrass Ecology Group field staff for their invaluable assistance in the field.

 SUMMARY